codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/products/quick-start-product-dashboard.md

 For setup instructions, see [Image enrichments with GitOps integrations]({{site.baseurl}}/docs/gitops-integrations/image-enrichment-overview/).

 ## What's next?
 We'll dive into how to promote changes and deploy applications across environments, using the entities you've created and worked with—environments, products, and applications.
-Read [Quick start: Promotions in Codefresh GitOps]({{site.baseurl}}/docs/gitops-quick-start/promotions/) for an overview.
+For an overview, read [Quick start: Promotions in Codefresh GitOps]({{site.baseurl}}/docs/gitops-quick-start/promotions/) for an overview.

 Let's move on to the first quick start on promotions to see this in action.